gdaless20/CAD-Engineering-3/README.md

   ### Link
 [Skateboard Deck](https://cvilleschools.onshape.com/documents/7cb11a0d54ae46c13476b4ca/w/d2a085f23e7c8540d45cca03/e/2662917746f7e7a18e0c029a)
   ### Reflection
-  It ended up taking me awhile to remember how to mate together parts but after I got through that it was smooth sailing.
+  It ended up taking me a while to remember how to mate together parts but after I got through that it was smooth sailing.
+While creating the deck I acquired a new understanding of naming my parts, I got to the very end of the deck and I needed to go back and fix a dimension.
+Because I didn't name the sketch, I had to go back one by one and open every drawing I had to find the incorrect dimension.

 ## Designing the trucks